AR22 FRT Build Guide 2026: .22LR Forced Reset Done Right header image

 The two failure modes are predictable and opposite.
 Too much trigger pressure slows the bolt enough that it short-strokes, the device never gets the full rearward travel it needs, and the trigger does not reset.
 That is the dead trigger everyone complains about.
 Too little pressure and the device cannot hold the reset string together between shots, so the rapid cadence breaks back to single shots.
 You are tuning a window measured in ounces of finger pressure, which is why this is an advanced build, not a beginner one.

 None of that makes it a bad project.
 It makes it a deliberate one.
-If you want the forced reset experience without the tuning headache, the easier rimfire path is a Ruger 10/22, covered in our 10/22 upgrades guide.
+If you want the forced reset experience without the tuning headache, the easier rimfire path is a Ruger 10/22, covered in our 10/22 upgrades guide, and the dedicated Mars 10/22 FRT is covered in our Ruger forced reset triggers guide.
+For a rimfire host that is a pistol rather than a rifle, see our Taurus TX22 forced reset triggers guide.
 If you want a rimfire AR but have not committed to a platform yet, read the best .22 LR rifle guide before you buy the upper.
-And for the wider forced reset category across every host, the FRT buyer's guide is the hub.
+And for the wider forced reset category across every host, the FRT buyer's guide and our FRT compatible guns guide map which platforms have a forced reset path at all.
+For centerfire FRT builds, our AR9 FRT build guide covers 9mm blowback tuning and our AR-10 FRT build guide covers .308.
+The carrier, buffer, spring, and gas side of making a device cycle is in our AR-15 FRT tuning guide.

 Pick the Host: Dedicated Upper vs Conversion Kit